Deepak0015/Deepak0015/README.md

 - Fine-tuned LLaMA-2-7B-chat model for job-related Q&A chatbot using QLoRa.
 - **Built with**: PEFT, Transformers, Torch

+### 🔹 RailWay ticket booking using face verfication
+- book the railway ticket using the face verification

 ### 🔹 [Paper Replications](#)
 - Successfully replicated key AI research papers:
   - **Vision Transformer**